 Alongside Monroe, Tony Curtis and Jack Lemmon starred in the film as Joe and Jerry, respectively.
 The movie made a splash in its time, and not just because of Monroe: Some Like It Hot went against the Hays Code, the set of "self-censorship" rules in place for films at the time, for including LGBT themes including cross-dressing.
 But the movie received rave reviews and audience acclaim nonetheless, going on to receive six Oscar nominations and win one for Best Costume Design.
 Some Like It Hot was eventually chosen as one of the first 25 films the United States National Film Registry chose for preservation, and it is also considered a catalyst for the replacement of the Hays Code.

 This isn't the first time Some Like It Hot has been adapted for Broadway.
 In 1972, the movie was the basis for the show Sugar, which was nominated for four Tony Awards including Best New Musical.
-The 2022 adaptation will also be one of two concurrently-running musicals set in 1920s Chicago, the other one being the long-running revival of Chicago.
+The 2022 adaptation is also one of two concurrently-running Broadway musicals set in 1920s Chicago, the other one being the long-running revival of Chicago.

-The latest Some Like It Hot musical creative team includes a book by Tony-winning playwright of The Inheritance Matthew López and Amber Ruffin, adapting the 1959 Billy Wilder film for the stage.
-Music is by Marc Shaiman, with lyrics by Shaiman and Scott Wittman.
-Tony winner Casey Nicholaw directs and choreographs the production.
+The Some Like It Hot musical creative team also includes bookwriters Matthew López (Tony-winning playwright of The Inheritance) and Amber Ruffin (the host of her eponymous comedic talk show), adapting the 1959 Billy Wilder film for the stage.
+Tony winner Casey Nicholaw (The Book of Mormon, Aladdin, Something Rotten!) directs and choreographs the production.

-Tickets to Some Like It Hot on Broadway will be available soon.
-Check back to see when tickets to Some Like It Hot in New York are on sale.
+Tickets to Some Like It Hot on Broadway are available now.
+Get tickets to Some Like It Hot in New York, now on sale.

 Cast and creative